ucnl/ucnl.github.io/documentation/EN/RedWAVE/RedWAVE_Users_Manual_en.md

 ### 5.2 Disclaimer of the manufacturer

-**ANY OF THE PARTS OF THE DELIVERY SET SEPARATELY AND IN THE COMPOSITION OF THE SYSTEM, NAME FURTHER "DELIVERED EQUIPMENT":**
+**ANY OF THE PARTS OF THE DELIVERY SET SEPARATELY AND IN THE COMPOSITION OF THE SYSTEM:**

 - **ARE NOT DESIGNED FOR WATER RESCUE USE**
 - **NOT TESTED AS RESCUE EQUIPMENT**